cjkelling/Vue.js_deal_finding_application/README.md

 receiving it.

 ### Problem Areas
-There are two options for installing the Vue-CLI using npm.
+There are two options for installing the Vue-CLI using npm:
-'npm install -g vue-cli', which supports the CLI version 2.9, and 'npm install -g @vue/cli', which installs CLI version 4.6.
-I felt that the newer version of the CLI would be better, but I was also finding less documentation on it.
-As a new Vue user, I wanted the version with the better documentation.
-This caused unforeseen issues for me, as Jest, my testing framwork, is very limited with the older version of the CLI.
+  - 'npm install -g vue-cli', which supports the CLI version 2.9
+  - 'npm install -g @vue/cli', which installs CLI version 4.6 I felt that the newer version of the CLI would be better, but I was also finding less documentation on it.
+As a new Vue user, I chose version 2.9 because it had better documentation.
+This caused unforeseen issues for me, as I was having difficulties getting Jest to work properly.
 This caused many hours of headache as I tried to figure out the compatibility issues and it ultimately made me switch to the newer 4.9 version of the CLI many days after I started the project.
+Upgrading the CLI to version 4.6 ultimately fixed all compatibility problems I was having.

 ### My Process
 Upon receiving this project, my first step was to read the ReadMe document.